IsoFrieze/SMWDisX/README.md

 7. Spaces not tabs.
 8. Probably more things that I'll add as I think of them.
 9. I'm using the semicolon to the left of the program counter as a marker of whether I have cleaned up that area of code yet.
 If there are two semicolons, that line still needs work.
+10. Don't allow variable names to be a prefix of another variable's name.
+This way you can Ctrl+F a variable name and you won't get similarly named variables.
+(This is why scratch RAM starts with an underscore.)
+Generally this means short names are bad.